Equivariant Nijenhuis Lie Algebras: Extensions to Classical Lie-Theoretic Structures: Concluding Remarks

 \section{Concluding Remarks}

-In this work, we have introduced the framework of equivariant Nijenhuis Lie (\ENLE) algebras and established operator-equivariant analogues of the classical Lie-theoretic correspondences between matched pairs, Manin triples, and Drinfel'd doubles.
-This setting naturally incorporates equivariant Rota-Baxter operators and provides a systematic mechanism for constructing classical $\EN$ $r$-matrices and associated \ENL bialgebra structures.
+In this work, we have introduced the framework of equivariant Nijenhuis Lie (\ENL) algebras and established operator-equivariant analogues of the classical Lie-theoretic correspondences between matched pairs, Manin triples, and Drinfel'd doubles.
+This setting incorporates equivariant Rota--Baxter operators and provides a systematic mechanism for constructing classical $\EN$ $r$-matrices and the associated \ENL bialgebra structures.

-Several directions for further investigation naturally arise from this framework.
-Nijenhuis-type operators have long played a central role in integrable and dynamical systems, where they generate hierarchies of compatible brackets and commuting flows.
-The \ENL framework generalizes this picture algebraically in a symmetric and equivariant setting that admits double constructions, Rota-Baxter operators, and systematic $r$-matrix constructions.
-In particular: \begin{itemize} \item \ENL algebras offer a natural algebraic framework for studying integrable and dynamical systems, extending classical constructions to a fully algebraic and equivariant setting. \item The extension of \ENL algebras and bialgebras to deformation or quantum settings may provide new perspectives on quantum groups and operator-theoretic approaches to quantization. \item The interaction between \ENL bialgebras, equivariant relative Rota-Baxter operators, and classical $r$-matrices suggests new classes of solutions to the classical Yang-Baxter equation and potential applications in geometry and mathematical physics. \end{itemize}
+Several natural directions emerge from this framework.
+Nijenhuis-type operators play a central role in integrable and dynamical systems, where they generate hierarchies of compatible brackets and commuting flows.
+The \ENL framework extends this paradigm to a symmetric and equivariant setting compatible with double constructions and quadratic structures.
+In particular, it offers a structured environment in which compatibility, duality, and $r$-matrix constructions coexist coherently.
+Further investigation may include extensions to deformation and quantum settings, where operator-equivariant structures could interact with quantum group constructions and operator-theoretic approaches to quantization.
+Moreover, the interplay between \ENL bialgebras, equivariant relative Rota--Baxter operators, and classical $r$-matrices suggests new families of solutions to the classical Yang--Baxter equation, with potential applications in geometry and mathematical physics.

-We expect that the \ENL framework will serve as a versatile tool for further algebraic developments, providing a structural bridge between classical Lie theory, operator-based approaches to integrability, and to quantization.
+We expect that the \ENL framework provides a flexible structural bridge between classical Lie theory, operator-based approaches to integrability, and emerging perspectives on quantization.

 {\bf Acknowledgements. } This research is supported by NSF of Jilin Province (20260101013JJ) and NSFC (12301034, 12461004, 12471060, W2412041).
-Z.~Ravanpak gratefully acknowledges the hospitality of the research group at the Department of Mathematics, Jilin University, China, in September 2025, as well as the stimulating discussions following an invited talk, which helped shape the ideas of this work.
+Z.~Ravanpak gratefully acknowledges the hospitality of the research group at the Department of Mathematics, Jilin University, China, in September 2024, as well as the stimulating discussions following an invited talk, which helped shape the ideas of this work.
+She also acknowledges a research stay at the Erwin Schrödinger International Institute for Mathematics and Physics (ESI), University of Vienna, in October–December 2024 and in February 2025, where part of this work was carried out.